bjss-data-academy/python-essentials/exercises.md

 - Create a class `DataSetReaderWeb' with a `parse(url)`method that returns a`DataSet`
 - Use the beautiful soup library to parse html and extract the numbers to include in a DataSet object
-- Use this web page: https://raw.githubusercontent.com/bjss-data-academy/python-essentials/refs/heads/main/src/results-data.html as source
+- Use this web page: http://cyan-ali-20.tiiny.site as source (html from [src/test-results.html](src/test-results.html)
 - This will need a unit test that is really a component test: it will need to access the web.
   -- What sort of problems might we encounter when tests access the web?